usegraffy/graffy/src/pg/Readme.md

 ### Order by

 The root of the Graffy filter object must be an object.
 (Use `$or` if required.)
 The property `$order` specifies the order.
-Its value must be an array of order specifiers, each of which may be a string property name or an object with property names, sort direction, collation and text search relevance.
-(TBD)
+Its value must be an array of order specifiers, each of which may be a string property name.
+The order is ascending by default; property names may be prefixed with `!` to switch to descending.

 ### Full Text Search